- What's Possible

 If your business works at temporary jobsites that are humming with machinery—like a construction site or an oil rig— you’ll need a quiet place for employees to step indoors to manage paperwork and emails.
-Searching for a mobile office space, you will likely find two options: office trailers and ground level offices (also known as a GLOs).
+Searching for a mobile field office space, you will likely find two options: office trailers and ground level offices (also known as a GLOs).
 What are the differences between these mobile office options, and how will they impact your business operations?
 We answer your questions below.

 While office trailers aren’t far from the ground, they do sit a few feet up on a chassis, a frame with wheels and a towing hitch.
 Ground level offices, on the other hand, sit directly on the ground.

 Both office trailers and ground level offices are constructed offsite in a manufacturing facility.
 There’s a fair amount of variability depending on the manufacturer and model, but office trailers often use steel and aluminum for framing and a combination of fiberglass, vinyl, aluminum, plywood, and other materials for the walls.

 Shipping containers have become the de facto base structure for ground level offices thanks to their inherent mobility and durability.
 A container-based office manufacturer will modify an ISO shipping container to have all the amenities of an office including doors, windows, electricity, plumbing and more.
 Thus, ground level offices usually have the steel framing and corrugated steel walls of the original conex container.
 Manufacturers will often finish out the office interior with plywood.